Dance with Me (1998 film): Plot

 After burying his mother, Rafael Infante comes from Santiago, Cuba to Houston, Texas to work for a man named John Burnett as a handyman in Burnett's dance studio.
 It soon becomes clear to the audience that Burnett is the father Rafael never knew.
 While there he finds himself falling for a dancer and instructor Ruby Sinclair, who incidentally brought him to the studio.

-It turns out that the dancers in the studio are preparing for a dance competition in Las Vegas and that Ruby would be taking part as well.
+It turns out that the dancers in the studio are preparing for a dance competition in Las Vegas and that Ruby will be taking part as well.
 Rafael gets close to Ruby and their attraction to each other grows, but she is not willing to commit herself to a relationship as she seems more interested in her dancing.

-Meanwhile, Rafael's arrival and persona wins him the friendship of an older dancer Bea Johnson as well as the studio receptionist Lovejoy, but it also causes some discomfort to Burnett, who suddenly begins to withdraw into himself and takes less interest in the preparations for the competition, much to the chagrin of his own partner Patricia Black.
+Meanwhile, Rafael's arrival and persona win him the friendship of an older dancer Bea Johnson as well as the studio receptionist Lovejoy, but also causes some discomfort to Burnett, who suddenly begins to withdraw into himself and takes less interest in the preparations for the competition, much to the chagrin of his own partner Patricia Black.

 While visiting Burnett at his home, Rafael notices and offers to repair his old and broken-down truck.
-He and Ruby go downtown to get the parts needed to repair the truck and are invited to an engagement party by a Cuban man whose daughter was getting engaged.
+He and Ruby go downtown to get the parts needed to repair the truck and are invited to an engagement party by a Cuban man whose daughter is getting engaged.
 While there, both of them discover more about each other as he tells her that his mother had died but that he never knew his father.

 Later, Rafael invites Ruby to a dance party at a club in the city and they agree to go on the following Saturday night.
 Before leaving, Rafael helps Patricia learn a dance lift she had been practicing, explaining that his mother made him take a little ballet.
 The following Saturday, he and Ruby go to the party in which they perform, along with other dancers, the Latin Salsa dancing to a song by Albita Rodriguez.

-After the party, he takes Ruby home where he discovers that she has a 7-year-old son Peter who is "looked after" by Bea in Ruby's absence and who happens to be fathered by Ruby's former dance partner, Julian Marshall.
+After the party, he takes Ruby home and discovers that she has a 7-year-old son Peter who is "looked after" by Bea in Ruby's absence and who happens to be fathered by Ruby's former dance partner, Julian Marshall.
 While there, he comes up to Ruby and they share a passionate kiss, but she eventually breaks it up.